-From time to time, the Company may be involved in a variety of claims, lawsuits, investigations, and proceedings relating to securities laws, corporate governance, product liability and promotion, patent infringement, contract disputes, employment disputes, and other matters relating to various claims that arise in the normal course of the Company's business, such as demands to inspect Company records and correspondence from the SEC and other government officials.
+From time to time, the Company may be involved in a variety of claims, lawsuits, investigations, and proceedings relating to securities laws, product liability, patent infringement, contract disputes, and other matters relating to various claims that arise in the normal course of the Company's business, such as demands to inspect Company records and correspondence from the SEC and other government officials.
 The Company currently believes that these ordinary course matters are not material to the consolidated financial statements of the business; however, the results of litigation and claims are inherently unpredictable.

-In February 2022, a civil securities lawsuit was filed in the U.S. District Court for the Northern District of California against the Company and certain of its executive officers, following the Company's announcement on February 8, 2022 that it had received an AI letter from the FDA indicating that the FDA did not believe the Company provided sufficient clinical evidence to support its 510(k) submission to add the treatment of sebaceous hyperplasia to the CellFX System's current U.S. labeling, and the subsequent decline of the market price of the Company's common stock.
-The lawsuit seeks class certification, unspecified damages, fees, costs, and expenses.
-Based upon currently available information, the Company believes the allegations in this case are without merit and will defend itself vigorously against them; however, litigation is inherently uncertain.
-The Company expects to file a motion to dismiss the case later this year, and an estimate of possible loss or range of loss, if any, cannot be made at this time.
+In February 2022, a civil securities lawsuit was filed in the U.S. District Court for the Northern District of California against the Company and certain of its executive officers, following the Company's announcement on February 8, 2022 that it had received an Additional Information ("AI") letter from the FDA indicating that the FDA did not believe the Company provided sufficient clinical evidence to support its 510(k) submission to add the treatment of sebaceous hyperplasia to the CellFX System's current U.S. labeling, and the subsequent decline of the market price of the Company's common stock.
+The lawsuit seeks class certification, the Company pletieves the allegations in this case are without merit and will defend itself vigorously against them.
+In August 2022, the Company filed a motion to dismiss the case in its entirety, and an estimate of possible loss or range of loss, if any, cannot be made at this time.
+The Company expects the Court to rule of the Company's motion to dismiss in early 2023.